courtiol/coronaR/README.md

 #  Some values were not matched unambiguously: XK
 ```

+### Small manual fix for lumped report of deaths

-### for daily plots, you may want to remove manually lump report of deaths from nursing homes:
+For daily plots, you may want to remove manually lump report of deaths
+from nursing homes:

 ``` r
   data_COVID[data_COVID$country == "France" & data_COVID$date_report == "2020-04-04", "deaths_daily"] <- 1120